DonutReport/donut/README.md

 ### options

 `-n` or `--projectName` is a mandatory parameter, and it should be the name of the project.
-`-s` or `--sourcedir` is a mandatory parameter, and it should be the path to the directory that holds the generated JSON result files.
+`-s` or `--sourcedirs` is a mandatory parameter, and it should be a comma separated list of the paths to the directories that hold the generated result files.

-Other parameters can also be specified as bellow:
+Other parameters can also be specified as below:

 ```
 Donut help
 Usage: MagenTys Donut reports [options]

-  -s <value> | --sourcedir <value>
+  -s <value> | --sourcedirs <value>
-        Use --sourcedir /my/path/cucumber-reports -> Required
+        Use --sourcedirs cucumber:/my/path/cucumber-reports -> Required
   -o <value> | --outputdir <value>
         Use --outputdir /my/path/output/donut
   -p <value> | --prefix <value>